For the inspiration of his 4th Chicago restaurant, industry vet Ryan O’Donnell of Ballyhoo Hospitality

 At this laidback cantina on a charming tree-lined street, the flour tortillas are made in-house, mesquite wood fuels the open-flame grill, guacamole is made to order, and the seasonal fruit-forward margaritas are available by the glass and the pitcher.
-With its warm service and inviting ambiance, Old Pueblo, like other Ballyhoo Hospitality restaurants Gemini, Coda di Volpe, Sophia Steak and Andros Taverna, strives to be everyone’s favorite neighborhood spot even if they don’t live around the corner.
+With its warm service and inviting ambiance, Old Pueblo, like other Ballyhoo Hospitality restaurants Gemini and Coda di Volpe, strives to be everyone’s favorite neighborhood spot even if they don’t live around the corner.

 Although McNally was always interested in culinary arts, it wasn’t until after graduating with honors from St. Andrews University in Scotland with a master’s degree in Economics and International Relations that he decided to pursue his dream of becoming a chef.
 Upon returning to his hometown of Chicago in 2002, Chef McNally graduated from Le Cordon Bleu’s Culinary Arts program before gaining experience at nationally recognized, award-winning restaurants including Spiaggia, BOKA, one sixtyblue and Ria at the former Elysian Hotel.
 After many years helming kitchens across Chicago, Gray discovered a new passion: farming.

 In 2015 Gray and his wife, Jodi, founded Vintage Prairie Farm.
 The farm is operated by the principles of biodiversity, ecological balance, compost fertilization, all-natural pest control, sustainability, and healthy soil life, and the farm’s commitment to these principles has led it to partnering with some of Chicago’s finest restaurants – including Ballyhoo Hospitality.